Saikowshik007/webActivity/README.md

 2. **DNS Monitoring**: Intercepts DNS queries (UDP port 53) to see what domains devices are looking up
 3. **Connection Tracking**: Monitors TCP connections to ports 80 (HTTP) and 443 (HTTPS)
 4. **Device Identification**: Extracts MAC and IP addresses to identify unique devices
+5. **Device Filtering**: Optionally filters packets to monitor only specific devices of interest
-5. **Data Storage**: Logs all activity to SQLite database for historical analysis
+6. **Data Storage**: Logs all activity to SQLite database for historical analysis
-6. **Visualization**: Provides web and CLI interfaces to explore the data
+7. **Visualization**: Provides web and CLI interfaces to explore the data

 ## Security & Privacy Notes